-When it comes to challenging negative narratives, sometimes a positive statement isn’t enough.
-In these cases, it’s important to give yourself evidence of the positive truth you want to be thinking instead.
+When it comes to challenging negative narratives and long-held fears, sometimes a positive statement isn’t enough.
+In these cases, it’s important to focus on giving yourself concrete evidence of the positive truth you want to be thinking instead.

-For example, if you suffer from impostor syndrome (like I occasionally do when I present to audiences), your negative narrative might sound something like “I can’t believe I’m up on a stage in front of 500 people right now.
+For example, if you suffer from impostor syndrome (like I occasionally do when I present to audiences), your negative narrative might sound something like, “I can’t believe I’m up on a stage in front of 500 people right now.
 What if they think I’m stupid?”
-This negative narrative is hard to overcome with a simple “You go girl!”
+This negative narrative is hard to overcome with a simple, “You got this, girl!”

-But it can be powerful to take stock of your accomplishments and use them as evidence to unlearn your negative narratives and instead internalize a positive truth about yourself.
-In the example above, I would beef up a positive, encouraging thought by adding evidence of my worthiness: “I am qualified to be on this stage.
-I have presented over 800 times in my career.
-I know this gig better than most people.
+It can be more powerful to take stock of your accomplishments and use them as evidence to unlearn your negative narratives and instead start to internalize a positive truth about yourself.
+In the example above, I would beef up a positive, encouraging thought by adding evidence of my worthiness, for example: “I am qualified to be on this stage.
+I have presented over 1,000 times in my career.
 I’ve got this!”

-Sometimes this kind of reality check is what we need to ground us and make us feel stronger—and the more often we do it, the more powerful and worthy we feel!
+Sometimes this kind of reality check is what we need to ground us and make us feel stronger, and the more often we do it, the more powerful and worthy we feel!
 It may not come naturally to you at first, but by practicing this essential self-coaching tool, soon you’ll learn to recognize the negative thought patterns that are fueling your fears and have the tools at your disposal to quickly disrupt them.

 Feeling confident and self-assured in the face of our fears is something that everyone struggles with, but these techniques will help you to self-coach the next time the gremlin in your head makes an appearance.
 By practicing mindfulness, using personal affirmations and mantras, and focusing on positive truths, you’ll soon find that your fears are encouraging you instead of holding you back.